dwayhs/dash-plan/README.md

 To start creating a Gantt chart for **Dash Plan** you should start creating the base structure of the file.

-It consists in defining your `gantt` and its `label` that defines the name of your project.
+It consists of defining your `gantt` and its `label` that defines the name of your project.

 ```yml
 gantt: